 Gay Hamams in Ankara

 Sadly Gay Ankara does not offer your traditional gay sauna experience as you will find in most Western countries.
-Thanks to local laws against any sexual action in public – or public venues – most venues in Ankara do not want to be labelled as gay or even gay-friendly from fear for raid, reprisals or shutdowns by local authorities and instead play the ‘three monkeys’:”see nothing, hear nothing, speak nothing”.
+Thanks to local laws against any sexual action in public – or public venues – most venues in Ankara do not want to be labeled as gay or even gay-friendly from fear for raid, reprisals or shutdowns by local authorities and instead play the ‘three monkeys’: “see nothing, hear nothing, speak nothing”.

-While there are many busy saunas, gyms, and hamams (Turkish bath houses), you should realize this is a very traditional and cultural past time in Ankara and popular with both gay and straight men.
-Below we have listed the most popular Ankara gay hamam which are often frequented by gay men – however, please practice discretion and care.
-To avoid any issues or disappointment, it is best to explore the Ankara hamams’s merely to experience the history and tradition of the Turkish bath, and if more happens – so be it!
+While there are many busy saunas, gyms, and hammams (Turkish bathhouses), you should realize this is a very traditional and cultural past time in Ankara and popular with both gay and straight men.
+Below we have listed the most popular Ankara gay Hamam which are often frequented by gay men – however, please practice discretion and care.
+To avoid any issues or disappointment, it is best to explore the Ankara Hamam’s merely to experience the history and tradition of the Turkish bath, and if more happens – so be it!

 Besides, you never know what other fun surprises your trip might have in store for you...